8.6 C

 “Those who attain blessings are those who live by their wisdom; only [the unwise] know not how to direct their lives.
 If we do not bare suffering that will fill a basket, we will not receive blessings that will fill a cup.
 Act not in the heat nor in haste for you may miss the good things in the evening of life.”

 In general, we suffer for so many different reasons, and this has nothing to do with karma.
 We do suffer from karma, and that is our own fault.
-We do things we should not do and then we suffer the consequences, but karma does not explain everything.
+We do things we should not do, and then we suffer the consequences, but karma does not explain everything.
 We suffer every day.
-What is happening now in the USA and the world, with the brutal killings of Black men, was because our ancestors were dragged from Afrika and brought to the Americas, and the generations after them, their children, grand-children, great grand-children grew up in this dynamics of believing that they are Americans or Europeans.
+What is happening now in the USA and the world, with the brutal killings of Black men, was because our ancestors were dragged from Afrika and brought to the Americas, and the generations after them, their children, grandchildren, great-grandchildren grew up in this dynamic of believing that they are Americans or Europeans.
 They are brainwashed.
-You are doing the homework to find your ancestry and know where you are from.
+You are doing homework to learn about your ancestry and where you are from.
 A lot of people don’t do that.
-Many of us, are living with ignorance.
+Many of us live in ignorance.
 When we are ignorant of our ancestry, that is suffering itself.
-For us, a lot of our suffering, is in our blood, because we were taken away from where we were supposed to be.
-However, when we suffer, Orisha and our ancestors are there to support us in the suffering to help heal the wounds of suffering.
-Hence, the reason it is good to know your ancestry, so you are able to ask your ancestors for support to help you cope or to understand the right way to deal with a situation.
+For us, a lot of our suffering is in our blood because we were taken away from where we were supposed to be.
+However, when we suffer, Orisha and our ancestors are there to support us in the suffering and help heal the wounds of suffering.
+Hence, it is good to know your ancestry because you can ask your ancestors for support to help you cope or to understand the right way to deal with a situation.

 Can a reading reveal one’s life purpose?